 Roasted bell peppers cream soup.
 Soup is the soul of a kitchen.

 The house always smells warm and inviting.
-I am a massive fan of soups and as soon as the weather cools off soup night is back on full force.
+I am a massive fan of soups, and as soon as the weather cools off, soup night is back in full force.

 There is also the convenient side of soup.
 Easy to prepare and healthy.

-This roasted bell peppers cream soup is one of those soups that is silky-smooth.
+This roasted bell pepper cream soup is one of those favorite silky-smooth soups.
 The thickness, as well as the texture, comes from the potatoes.

-The leeks and red bell peppers, both bring out a sweetness to this soup.
-A perfect combination.
+The leeks and red bell peppers bring a hint of sweetness to this comforting soup—a perfect combination.

 I love making potage Parmentier, and this is a variation of it.
 I do love leeks.
-Once cooked they are the softest in flavor, sweet.
+Once cooked, they are the softest in flavor and sweet.
 Do not rush the cooking as you want the leek to become translucent and not burnt.

 However, you can use the one in a bottle if you do not have fresh on hand or time is pressing, and you want to make this for dinner.

-- If you do not have a handheld blender to puree the soup, you can use a countertop blender or food processor.
+- You can use a countertop blender or food processor if you do not have a handheld blender to puree the soup.

-- Add only the solids to the blender or food processor bowl and do not overfill.
+- Add the solids to the blender or food processor bowl, and do not overfill.

 - Add a little of the liquid and replace the cover.
 Remove the vent from the lid or feed tube while pureeing until smooth.
 This will help the steam to be released.